julul/softcom_simap/README.md

 # softcom_simap
-Compare machine learning algorithms that filter projects from simap.ch for Softcom Technologies SA.
+Compare machine learning algorithms that classify multilingual textual document from simap.ch for Softcom Technologies SA.
-With Bert, Fasttext, Logistic Regression, Linear SVC, Random Forest, and Multinomial Naive Bayes.
+With Bert, Fasttext, Logistic Regression, Linear SVC, Random Forest, and Multinomial Naive Bayes and two different language-related techniques.

 For each specific model we proceed in two folds: First, we fine-tune the hyperparameters of the specific model.
 Second, with the fine-tuned hyperparameters, we compute the classification results of the specific model based on two different language-related classification techniques.